 As a local authority we have certain duties to care for its historic environment and the assets it contains and to find the right priorities for future work.
 The new Heritage Strategy provides the framework for how we understand, preserve, manage, integrate, interpret and promote our heritage both in the immediate and long term future.
 The document reviews the national and local heritage context, identifies some of the strengths, weaknesses, opportunities and threats for service delivery before suggesting key priorities and recommendations.
 Views from national and local heritage organisations informed the initial document and a 6 week period of public consultation provided a number of positive responses from those involved in the heritage environment.
 The Strategy document was endorsed by Council on 2 December 2015 and forms part of the Local Plan.

-Undertaking a “Buildings at Risk” survey to examine and assess risks to our statutory Listed Buildings
+Undertaken a “Buildings at Risk” survey to examine and assess risks to our statutory Listed Buildings and following up on any actions needed.

-Improving availability and access to heritage information through improvements to the Council’s website
+Improved availability and access to heritage information through improvements to the Council’s website.